 Why it Matters

-The National Highway Traffic Safety Administration (NHTSA) in the Department of Transportation (DOT) has set fuel efficiency standards since 1975.
+The National Highway Traffic Safety Administration (NHTSA) in the Department of Transportation (DOT) has set fuel efficiency standards for cars and light trucks since 1975.
 In a separate but related process, the Environmental Protection Agency (EPA) has issued greenhouse gas emission standards since in 2010.
 Transportation is the one of the largest greenhouse gas sources in the US, contributing more than one-quarter of all emissions.
 Improving the fuel economy of cars saves gas money and lowers emissions; a roll-back of standards increases fuel costs and pollution.

 EPA announced it had completed the midterm evaluation for light-duty vehicle greenhouse gas standards and both concluded that the standards were too stringent and committed to issuing less stringent standards.
+A coalition of states and the District of Columbia have sued EPA over its plans to lower emissions standards, as have a coalition of utilities and the automaker Tesla, and coalition of environmental groups.

 NHTSA has stated it intends to take preliminary steps toward setting 2022-2025 CAFE standards.
 The agency indicated it will review the existing 2021 CAFE standards as well.